snoyberg/snoyman.com/content/posts/stackage-for-rust.md

 ## What is Stackage?

 Stackage's two word slogan is "Stable Hackage."
 Hackage is the de facto standard repository for open source Haskell libraries and tools.
-It would easily be describe as Haskell's version of Crates.
+It would easily be described as Haskell's version of Crates.
 Stackage is a project which produces versioned snapshots of packages, together with underlying compiler versions, which are guaranteed to meet a basic buildability standard.
 That essentially comes down to:

 * On a Linux system, using a Docker container we've configured with a number of helper system libraries, the package compiles
 * Unless told otherwise, the docs build successful, the tests build and run successfully, and the benchmarks build successfully